Sawtaytoes/image-viewer/TASKS.md

 - Fix issue where image covers controls.
 - Loading indicator doesn't show when switching images if images aren't already loaded.
 - Add highlight when hovering and clicking controls.
+- Add ability to delete folder.
+- Fix issue where height calculation can result in infinite resize when scrollbar is added and removed infinitely at a specific window height.

 ## Future
 Potentially unnecessary additions.